DiegoCabreraN/DiegoCabreraN/readme.md

 I'm a Computer Science Student from Mexico

 - 🔭 I’m currently taking a Bachelor's Degree in Computer Science and Engineering
-- 🌱 I’m currently learning Tensorflow and Django
+- 🌱 I’m currently learning Pytorch
 - ⚡ Fun fact: I love to learn new things
 - 📫 Reach me [Here](https://www.linkedin.com/in/diegocabreranieto/)